canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

     }

 To compile our source files, Checkbox relies on a Makefile that must be in the ``src/`` directory.
-Lets create it with all the basic rules we are going to
+Let's create it with all the basic rules we are going to
 need:

 .. code-block:: Makefile